31 Summer Hygge Ideas to Nurture Yourself will set you on the right path to embracing the cozy side of living – even in the heat of summer!

 You can also tell ghost stories and play flashlight tag.

-Two members of the Creating a Cozy Life group went out on a rainy day, foraging for ingredients to make tea!
+Two Creating a Cozy Life group members went out on a rainy day, foraging for ingredients to make tea!

 This year, find a new way to celebrate this fun holiday.
 You can even plan a mini-vacation to experience the red, white and blue in another neck of the woods.